 In the fourth generation of family ownership, Padraig O’Sullivan’s attractive establishment near the Gap of Dunloe is always a pleasure to visit.

-Loxal stone is also used to advantage in the restaurant, which is an atmospheric room with a welcoming open fire, vaulted ceiling with old wooden beams, wooden floors, and leather covered chairs at solid wooden tables - which are set with good cutlery, including fish knives and forks, and fresh flowers.
+Local stone also features in the restaurant, which is an atmospheric room with a welcoming open fire, vaulted ceiling with old wooden beams, wooden floors, and leather covered chairs at solid wooden tables - which are set with good cutlery, including fish knives and forks, and fresh flowers.

-Head chef Tim Brosnan, has been cooking here since 1999, and pride in using local produce is evident, although menus - which have a bias towards fish, but do not neglect meat lovers, and offer vegetarian and gluten free dishes - could be used to better effect to promote local produce.
-Favourites like rack of herb crusted lamb are sure to be offered, along with a good choice of other meats and poultry such as a tempting supreme of chicken with wild mushroom risotto thyme scented jus.
+Head chef Tim Brosnan, has been cooking here since 1999, and pride in using local produce is evident, although menus could be used to better effect to promote it.
+There's a bias towards fish, but you'll also find favourites like herb crusted rack of lamb along with a good choice of other meats, and poultry - possibly including a tempting supreme of chicken with wild mushroom risotto thyme scented jus.
+Vegetarian and gluten free dishes are also offered.

-In summer you are likely to fond at least six types of seafood listed - to start, you might try the seafood chowder (filled with mussels, salmon, prawns and salmon), or the locally smoked salmon.
-Main courses may well include a Beaufort seafood platter of poached sea trout, organic salmon, monkfish, lemon sole in a white wine cream sauce with prawns, and perhaps a roasted scallops and prawn dish, in a lemon and chive sauce with saffron rice; vegetables merit mention, as all main courses are served with an excellent selection of five.
+In summer you are likely to find at least six types of seafood listed - to start, you might try the seafood chowder (filled with mussels, salmon, prawns and salmon), or the locally smoked salmon.
+Beaufort seafood platter is a speciality main course, and other choices might include lemon sole in a white wine cream sauce with prawns, and perhaps a dish of roasted scallops and prawns in a lemon and chive sauce, with saffron rice; vegetables merit mention, as all main courses are served with an excellent selection of five.

 Service, under the direction of restaurant manager Assumpta Dempsey, is excellent, with well-informed staff combining friendliness and efficiency.